 The decision to sell your house is definitely not one for the faint-hearted!
-The mere thought of it could conjure up memories of horror stories told to you by friends and articles in the press about dreadful things that have happened to house owners - including those who have been tricked by quick cash house sale scams.
+The mere thought of it could conjure up memories of horror stories told to you by friends and articles in the press about dreadful things that have happened to house owners - including those who have been tricked by we buy any house scams.

 Do You Need to Sell Quickly?